Namecheap champions privacy standards

 Privacy and domains

 Of course, domains are our main business, and we’re the world’s second-largest domain registrar.
 We believe our growth and popularity as a company is due to our privacy values.
-In practice, this means when you buy or transfer in a domain with Namecheap, your free privacy protection means you won’t be spammed.
+In practice, this means when you buy a domain with Namecheap or transfer it, your free privacy protection means you won’t be spammed.
 No more unwanted marketing and advertising.

 When you are on a paid email plan, one of the most common benefits is the removal of all advertising.
 However, suppose the company you choose makes income from a profit model linked to advertising.
 In that case, you can never be sure that they don’t feed your data into the algorithms that optimize ad placement for others.